Nationally Recognized Testing Laboratory (NRTL)

 In accordance with OSHA Safety Standards, any product used in the workplace must be approved by a Nationally Recognized Testing Laboratory (NRTL).
 This is needed to ensure that products can be used safely in the workplace.
 The NRTL approval applies to those products that are used in the workplace that are subject to OSHA’s jurisdiction.
 This includes many private employers in the USA.
 This also includes most Federal Government places of employment.

 An NRTL is a private organization that OSHA has recognized as meeting the legal requirements in 29 CFR 1910.7.
-The recognition is an acknowledgement that an organization has the necessary qualifications to perform safety testing and certification of the specific products covered within its scope of recognition.
+The recognition is an acknowledgment that an organization has the necessary qualifications to perform safety testing and certification of the specific products covered within its scope of recognition.
 An NRTL performs independent safety testing and product certification.
 Each NRTL must meet the requirements as set for by OSHA in the NRTL program.
 While the NRTL program is applicable to product safety within the USA, the NRTL itself can be located in other countries.
 All NRTLs test products according to the same requirements and test standards such as ANSI, UL, CSA, NSF, and many others.
 The OSHA recognition process is the same for all organizations.

 Safety testing by an NRTL will ensure that a representative unit of a particular product has met all applicable safety requirements for its product category.
 The NRTL must also organize and operate a product certification program that includes listing, labeling, and follow-up inspection programs.
 In addition to the tested product, the NRTL must ensure that all manufactured units of the product have fulfilled all necessary safety requirements.
 OSHA does not perform any product approvals but relies on NRTLs to do this work.
 As a result, OSHA can accept products "properly certified" by the NRTL which means: